 The Stinger isn’t what you expect when you think Kia.
-It’s about as far from a tiny Korean hatchback as a saloon car can be.
-Its side-profile is long, flowing and far more exotic than its budget badge would suggest.
+It’s about as far from a tiny South Korean hatchback as a saloon car can be.
+Its side profile is long, flowing and far more exotic than its budget badge would suggest.

 Scattered around the car are some of Kia’s trademark design cues, including triangular vents on the front bumper and a twin-notch grille.
 On the Stinger, rather than looking Kia-style functional, they’re elegant and premium looking.
 They perfectly match the Stinger’s quad chrome exhaust pipes, big wheels and, the car’s best detail, the wrap-around rear lights.